© Neringa Znakovaite

 Tracking devices: miniaturized geolocators

-Satellite based positioning systems for unraveling migration routes, stopover areas and wintering grounds are still too heavy for passerines like barn swallows or wheatears.
+Satellite based positioning systems for unraveling migration are still too heavy for passerines.
 Only recently, a more lightweight alternative has been developed: the geolocator.
 Geolocators measure the intensity of sunlight and save this data together with date and time in an internal memory.
 Once retrieved, these data allows determining sunrise and sunset times and hence geographic latitude and longitude.

 The Swiss Ornithological Institute together with the Bern University of Applied Sciences is developing and producing two types of geolocators: 1) a very lightweight device (0.5 g) for the exclusive recording of positioning data; 2) a slightly heavier device (1.3 g) equipped with additional sensors for measuring temperature, air pressure (flight altitude), acceleration (activity) and the geomagnetic field.